BjornL1/to_the_list_gd2/README.md

 # TO THE LIST

 ToTheList is a website intended to empower users with functionality for tracking, sharing, and editing shopping items.
 Additionally, the platform is well-suited for planning activities, including managing to-do tasks.
-"style: improve pagination responsiveness

-- Adjust margin and padding for pagination links for better fit on small screens
-- Use flexbox to handle pagination layout, enabling horizontal scrolling
-- Add media queries to adjust pagination styling for devices with a width of 767px"

 The live link can be found here - [ToTheList](https://tothelist-gd-20bd5040c185.herokuapp.com/)